 The True Cost of Missed Appointments in Dentistry: A Hard Look at Your Bottom Line

-Consider a dental practice like yours with:
+Consider a dental practice just like yours, with:

 - Daily appointments: 20

-- No-show rate: 18% (within the industry benchmark of 15%-23% [1])
+- No-show rate: 18% (right in the sweet spot of the industry benchmark, which hovers between 15%-23% [1])

 - Working days per month: 20